sakshithewitness/StudentManagementSystem/README.md

 ## 🚀 Features

-- 🧑‍🎓 Add new students with ID, name, age, course, and marks
+- 🧑‍🎓 Add new students with ID, name, age, course, phone no. and email
 - 🔍 Instantly search and view student records
 - ✏️ Update or delete existing student details
 - 📊 Generate basic performance and analytics